Site Map

 There are many types of NHL.
 One classification (grouping) is by how fast the cancer spreads.
 The cancer may be low grade (slow growing), intermediate grade, or high grade (fast growing).

-NHL is further grouped by how the cells look under the microscope, what type of white blood cell it originates from, what special tests show about it, and whether there are certain DNA changes in the tumor cells themselves.
+NHL is further grouped by how the cancer cells look under the microscope, what type of white blood cell it originates from, what special tests show about it, and whether there are certain DNA changes in the tumor cells themselves.

 Symptoms